-Current Capital Invested: \$27 million (original Bonus/Participation: Royalty of 3% of gross revenue from production (6% on wells drilled after October 31, 2019) until March 12, 2022
+Current Capital Invested: \$27 million (original Bonus/Participation: Royalty of 3% of gross revenue from investment \$15 million) production (6% on wells drilled after October 31, 2019) until March 12, 2022

-Principal Repayment: \$0.725 million per month commencing September 1, 2020; residual is payable at maturity with a leading global technology platform offering ultra-secure digital media capture, workflow management and analytics to customers in its key verticals of transcription, insurance, judicial, hearings, legal, healthcare and public safety.
+Principal Repayment: Up to \$0.725 million per month commencing in October 2020; residual is payable at maturity with a leading global technology platform offering ultra-secure digital media capture, workflow management and analytics to customers in its key verticals of transcription, insurance, judicial, hearings, legal, healthcare and public safety.
 Its purpose-built solutions are used in over 25 countries with tens of thousands of users in government and private agencies.